 Examples Of ACMs

-- Cement roofing shingles are non-friable and prevent the release of asbestos under most any weather conditions.
+- Cement roofing shingles are non-friable and prevent the release of asbestos under almost any weather conditions.

 - Insulation boards are friable and can produce asbestos particles over time or in renovations.
 Removal is recommended.

 - Clay plumbing putty is friable, can release asbestos particles from water damage and when cut.
-A full removal is recommended.
+Full removal is recommended.